jckantor/TCLab/README.rst

   for off-line and faster-than-realtime simulation of process control experiments.
 No hardware needs to be attached to use ``TCLabModel``.

-The necessary Arduino firmware for device operation is available at the `TCLab-Sketch repository <https://github.com/jckantor/TCLab-sketch>`_.
+The companion Arduino firmware for device operation is available at the `TCLab-Sketch repository <https://github.com/jckantor/TCLab-sketch>`_.

 The `Arduino Temperature Control Lab <http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl>`_